 No student shall receive payment for clinical hours completed during each practicum course.
-Any student found receiving a "salary" from a clinical site will receive a clinical hours suspension and a program infraction.
+Any student found receiving a "salary" from a clinical site will receive a clinical hour's suspension and a program infraction.

-SAMPLE COPY (actual documents are on-line practicum site)
+(Actual documents are online practicum site)